Iceland Photo Locations

 Explore Iceland’s top photo locations right here!

 The map at the top of the page is interactive.
-You can zoom in & see exactly where these photo locations are.
+You can zoom in & see exactly where these photo locations are placed.
 The markers also contain information about each location.
 You can also find a list of Photo tours that visit these locations.
-The image on each marker takes you to our flickr page where you can find a link to other photographs from that location.
+The image on each marker takes you to our flickr page where you can find more info and a link to other photographs from that location.

-The listings below are separated into categories to help you follow your interests.
+The listings below are arranged into categories to help you follow your interests.
 Each photo is a link to an information page where you can read more about the photo location.
-These pages also include photography tips and suggestions to help you when you are there.
+These pages also include a map with photography tips and suggestions to help you when you are there.

 The Vattarnes fjord peninsular is a fabulous Coastline in the Eastfjords of Iceland.
 The area is the land divide between Reyðarfjörður and Fáskrúðsfjörður.